 You’ve spent hours, days, weeks or even months finding the dream job roles and sending out job applications and CVs and now you have finally been invited for an interview; however, no matter how prepared you may be for the interview, those last minute nerves will soon have you panicking that you’re not good enough for the job!

-By following this winning formula for a successful interview, written by aspire cambridge you’ll know that you are the perfect candidate for the role and that the employer is as lucky to meet you as you are to meet them, so when those last minute nerves appear you’ll know just how to tackle them.
+By following this winning formula, you’ll know that you are the perfect candidate for the role and that the employer is as lucky to meet you as you are to meet them, so when those last minute nerves appear you’ll know just how to tackle them.

 Step One: Research the Company

-Take the time to research the company you are applying to work with and even the person that will be interviewing you (this can be done via Linkedin), by researching the person that will be conducting the interview you will be able to get a sense of their style and you may also have common interests or hobbies.
+Take the time to research the company you are applying to work with, and even the person that will be interviewing you (this can be done via Linkedin).
+By researching the specific person that will be conducting the interview, you will be able to get a sense of their style and you may also have common interests or hobbies.
 Carefully read and re-read the job application and clarify in your mind how you are the perfect candidate, take a look at their mission statement and company culture too so you can understand the company as much as possible.

 Step Two: Arrive On Time